 Maxifed CDX Side Effects

-Note: This page contains information about the side effects of codeine / guaifenesin / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Maxifed CDX.
+Note: This document contains side effect information about codeine / guaifenesin / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Maxifed CDX.

 For the Consumer

 - This drug has an opioid drug in it.
 Opioid drugs can put you at risk for addiction, abuse, and misuse.
 Misuse or abuse of this drug can lead to overdose and death.
 If you have questions, talk with your doctor.

 - This drug has an opioid drug in it.
 Severe side effects have happened when opioid drugs were used with benzodiazepines or other drugs that may make you drowsy or slow your actions.
 This includes slow or troubled breathing and death.
 Benzodiazepines include drugs like alprazolam, diazepam, and lorazepam.
 Benzodiazepines may be used to treat many health problems like anxiety, trouble sleeping, or seizures.
 If you have questions, talk with your doctor.

 - Many drugs interact with this drug and can raise the chance of side effects like deadly breathing problems.
 Talk with your doctor and pharmacist to make sure it is safe to use this drug with all of your drugs.

 - Do not take with alcohol or products that have alcohol.
 Unsafe and sometimes deadly effects may happen.

 - Get medical help right away if you feel very sleepy, very dizzy, or if you pass out.
 Caregivers or others need to get medical help right away if the patient does not respond, does not answer or react like normal, or will not wake up.

 - Very bad and sometimes deadly breathing problems have happened with this drug.
 Talk with the doctor.

 - Get medical help right away if you have slow breathing, shallow breathing, or trouble breathing.